 Restricted stock awards may be granted under the 2023 Plan pursuant to restricted stock award agreements.
 A restricted stock award may be granted in consideration for cash, check, bank draft or money order payable to the Company, the participant's services performed for the Company or any of its affiliates, or any other form of legal consideration (including future services) acceptable to the Plan Administrator.
 Shares of our common stock acquired under a restricted stock award may be subject to forfeiture to or repurchase by the Company in accordance with a vesting schedule to be determined by the Plan Administrator (subject to the limitations described in "Minimum Vesting Requirements" above).
 Rights to acquire shares of our common stock under a restricted stock award may be transferred only upon such terms and conditions as are set forth in the restricted stock award agreement; provided, however, that no restricted stock award may be transferred to any financial institution without prior stockholder approval.
-Upon a participant's termination of continuous service for any reason, any shares subject to or repurchased by the Company.
+Upon a participant's termination of continuous service for any reason, any shares subject to restricted stock awards held by the participant that have not vested as of such termination date may be forfeited to or repurchased by the Company.